 Shortly after handing over an early manuscript of Moonraker to William Plomer, Ian Fleming told him:

-The book came out in 1955 was a departure from the previous two novels [Casino Royale & Live and Let Die] as it was entirely set in Fleming’s native England – Kent and London to be exact.
-Fleming’s own haunts were referenced or pseudonyms were used: Bridge at Blades – substituted for Whites Club; Golfing at Sandwich; The White Cliffs and Cafe Royal in Dover; lunches at Scott‘s; or driving down the A20 to St. Margaret’s Bay;
+The book that came out in 1955 was a departure from his previous two novels [Casino Royale & Live and Let Die] as it was entirely set in Fleming’s native England – Kent and London to be exact.
+Fleming’s own haunts were referenced or pseudonyms were used: Bridge at Blades – substituted for Boodle’s; Golfing at Sandwich; The White Cliffs and Cafe Royal in Dover; lunches at Scott’s; or driving down the A20 to St. Margaret’s Bay;

 It was as if it was written right out of Ian’s diary.

 “Bond did a racing change and swung the big car left at the Charing Fork, preferring the clear road by Chilham and Canterbury.
 The car howled up to eighty in third and he held it in the same gear to negotiate the hairpin at the top of the long gradient leading up to the Molash road….accelerating down the stretch of road past Chilham Castle…Bond took the short cut out of Canterbury by the Old Dover Road and looked at his watch.
 It was six-thirty.
 Another fifteen minutes to Dover and then another ten minutes along the Deal road.”